cflavallee/Pewlett-Hackard-Analysis/README.md

 ## Summary
 The number of roles that will need to be filled is massive, potentially around 72,000 positions in the near future, including 2 manager roles.
 The mentorship program may be able to alleviate some of the burden, but additional measures and hiring strategies will need to be deployed to ensure the continued success of the company.

-The number of qualified retirement-ready inviduals far exceeds those deemed eligible for a mentorship program (see Fig. 5).
+The number of qualified retirement-ready inviduals far exceeds those deemed eligible for a mentorship program.
 An expansion of the mentorship program would be advisable to ensure that enough qualified staff will take over for those retiring.
-One way to do this and ensure the continued longevity of the company could be to focus on the individuals that were more recently hired.
-This could help with retaining those staff members and eventually transition them into leadership roles.
+One way to do this and ensure the continued longevity of the company could be to focus on individuals that were more recently hired.
+By expanding the program to include those with under 3 years of experience at the company(see Fig. 5), the number of mentorship-eligible employees increases greatly and these employees coule become further invested in the company's success.

 Fig. 5
 ![Mentorship Hire Date](https://github.com/cflavallee/Pewlett-Hackard-Analysis/blob/main/most%20recent%20hire%20by%20titles.PNG)

+## Additional Analysis Recommendation
+One additional area to investigate would be how a large number of employees retiring or becoming part-time will affect the labor budget for the company.
+This would inform hiring practices as well as how the overall budget is distributed.